Basin Metamorphosis in Coupled Phase Oscillators

 To characterize the fractal nature of the basins, we compute in Fig.~\ref{fig:D} the box-counting dimension $D$ \cite{strogatz2024nonlinear} of the basin boundaries of the $q$-twisted state, averaged over small $|q|$ (as their basin volumes are relatively large) and several two-dimensional random $(\epsilon_1, \epsilon_2)$-slices of the phase space.
 At $\alpha=0$, smooth basins in the full $N$-dimensional space appear fragmented in this two-dimensional slice, yielding a fractal dimension near $1$.
 The growth of $D$ is slow for $\alpha \in [0, 0.3\pi]$, followed by a sharp rise over $\alpha \in (0.3\pi, 0.4\pi]$.
 The system exhibits extreme sensitivity to initial conditions, not due to chaos, but rather a phenomenon known as final-state sensitivity \cite{grebogi1983final}.
-For $\alpha>0.4\pi$ and with a very high-precision numerical scheme \cite{note1}, we obtain $D$ approaching $2$, i.e., the full dimension of the slice, as $\alpha \to \frac{\pi}{2}$.
+For $\alpha>0.4\pi$ we perform the numerical simulations with increased numerical accuracy \cite{note1} and obtain $D$ approaching $2$, i.e., the full dimension of the slice, as $\alpha \to \frac{\pi}{2}$.
 We assume that $D$ is insensitive to $q$ with $|q| < \frac{N}{4}$ (the gray region in Fig.~\ref{fig:D}).
 In summary, as $\alpha$ increases, the fractal dimension of the basin boundaries on two-dimensional slices grows from $1$ to $2$, with a sharp rise for $\alpha \in (0.3\pi, 0.44\pi]$.
-The approach to the full dimension of the slice indicates that the basin boundary becomes riddled as $\alpha \to \frac{\pi}{2}$.
+The approach of the basin boundary dimension to that of the slice suggests that the basin boundary appears riddled as $\alpha \to \frac{\pi}{2}$.
+Using an edge-tracking algorithm \cite{Attractors.jl}, we determine the edge states associated with the basin boundaries for small $\alpha \geq 0$, corresponding to the relatively smooth basin structure shown in Fig.~\ref{fig:basins-delpi}.
+These basin boundaries are formed by the stable manifolds of a family of unstable fixed points with a single unstable direction.
+At $\alpha=0$, these states are called {\it 1-saddles with winding number $q$}, given by \cite{delabays2017size}